mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 ...

 Hilt uses the generated fragment to hook up its `HiltViewModelFactory`.
-This VMFactory has access to the viewmodel component and rest of the dependency graph.
+This VMFactory has access to the viewmodel component and the rest of the dependency graph.
 Following block diagram shows the components and relations.
-Let's go though each of them.
+Let's go through each of them.

 ![image](https://user-images.githubusercontent.com/6584143/135807886-b7ae5e81-db4f-4995-92f8-d71e7dee4f1a.png)

 ### Hilt_ProfileFragment — the generated fragment
-The generated fragment injects the dependencies through member injector and overrides the default VMFactory with HiltViewModelFactory.
+The generated fragment injects the dependencies through the member injector and overrides the default VMFactory with HiltViewModelFactory.
 ViewModelProvider will recognize the HiltViewModelFactory and use it to create ProfileViewModel.
 There are in-line comments in respective places for understanding the generated fragment.

 ```java
 public abstract class Hilt_ProfileFragment extends Fragment implements GeneratedComponentManagerHolder {